Discover more from West Africa Weekly

 Babandede The Placeholder

 There are 3 main characters in this story.
-Their existence and relevance was determined after speaking to 5 different sources within the NIS ecosystem.
+Their existence and relevance is established from the testimony of 5 separate sources within the NIS ecosystem.
 These 3, more than any other people, have had the most influence on passport issuance and the wider state of the Immigration Service.
 Unsurprisingly, the first name on the list is immediate past CG Muhammad Babandede.

 None of my sources have any especially nice words to say about him, but neither do they have any bitter personal complaints either.
 The impression that comes through about Babandede is that of a fundamentally limited man who is neither virtuous nor especially malevolent.
 As one of the sources puts it frankly: